Protecting Windows 10 and other devices with Microsoft Defender for Endpoint

 How to setup Defender for Endpoint to work with other antivirus programs

 Okay, so you're thinking of deploying Defender for Endpoint but you're still using a different antivirus program.
 How do you get the information and the advantage of using Defender for Endpoint without the antivirus scanning?
 Microsoft calls this passive mode.
 Passive mode will still send data from your devices to Microsoft 365 for tracking and analysis but it won't scan the computer for viruses.
-In order to set the computer in passive mode simply create a registry file on the computer:
+To set the computer in passive mode simply create a registry file on the computer:

 Path: HKLM\SOFTWARE\Policies\Microsoft\Windows Advanced Threat Protection